• Skip to primary navigation

 One of the best qualities of this San Marzano tomato sauce is that you can store it and have it ready to go anytime you need it, which makes it a great make-ahead recipe.

-• Store it in the refrigerator: Let it cool completely and then transfer it to a few mason jars.
-Top the jars tightly with the lids, label and store them for up to 2 weeks in the refrigerator.
+• Store it in the refrigerator: Let it cool completely and then transfer it to a few mason jars or airtight containers.
+Top the jars or containers tightly with the lids, label them, and store them for up to 2 weeks in the refrigerator.

 • Freeze it: To freeze this sauce, let it cool completely then transfer it to a few freezer-friendly ziplock bags.
 I like to measure it out into 3-4 cup (24-32oz) portions since that is the typical size of a jar of store-bought sauce.
 This recipe makes about 8-10 cups of tomato sauce.
 Finally, lightly press down on the bag to remove any excess air bubbles.
 Close it up tightly, label it, and store it in the freezer for up to 2 months.